ePages-de/epages-devportal/_posts/2020/2020-02-25-unit-testing-in-react.md

 ## Mock it

-Jest offers you the possibility of mocking all kinds of functions, including their return values and assert how many times they were called, and with which arguments.
+Jest offers you the possibility of mocking all kinds of functions, including their return values, and asserting how many times they were called, and with which arguments.
-It also offers a great deal of syntatic sugar to make your tests look pretty and for you to admire them after they've been written.
+It also offers a great deal of syntactic sugar to make your tests look pretty and for you to admire them after they've been written.

 Maybe we could mock `fetchProducts` to take a look on whether it was called with the right arguments, and also mock the return value, to assert whether the `ProductList` is rendering them correctly.
-This way our tests becomes a lot more predictable.
+This way our tests become a lot more predictable.

 However...
-Can you do it?
+Can it easily be done?
-It's now difficult to mock `fetchProducts`, because you'd have to override the `ProductList.jsx` file.
+It's difficult to mock `fetchProducts`, because you'd have to override the `ProductList.jsx` file.
-There comes another hint: try to inject your external dependencies such that you can mock them!
+Here comes another hint: try to inject your external dependencies such that you can mock them!
 You could pass `fetchProducts` as a prop instead:

 ```jsx